Caring for Myself & My Family

 Battling a spinal or brain tumor is an emotional rollercoaster.
 Some days are good, some days are bad and some days are both.
 Personal relationships can also be challenging during this time.
 Remember that your loved ones experience your diagnosis in their own way and are dealing with an emotional battle as well.

 As hard as this is to accept, every situation has a positive side.
 Some patients and families feel that battling cancer strengthens their bond and makes them better people.
 Keep in mind that a cancer diagnosis is not synonymous with death.
 The road ahead may be hard to understand and frightening and will change your life.
 However – focusing on completing your treatment and taking care of yourself is the most important task at hand.
+Find out ways to help you cope with the diagnosis.

 Are there any organizations that can help me cope?